8area8/p5__foodlik/README.md

 Foodlik is based on python, an elegant coding langage.
 Get the last Python's version at the [following link](https://www.python.org/).
 Be sure you got the 3.6 version (or newer).
-Check for "pip" and for the root integration in the installation.
+Check for "pip" and for the root integration during the installation.

 ### 1.2 - Install the database